Prospects for Measuring $CP$-Violation in $B_s^0 \rightarrow \phi \mu^+\mu^-$ via Time-Dependent Angular Analysis: Realistic Projections using Pseudoexperiments

 with $q_j$ being the tag decision by the tagger $j$ with the corresponding mistag-probability $\omega_j$, $f_{\Bs}$ and $f_{\Bsb}$ corresponding to Eq.~\ref{eq:full-tdep-flavourdep-decay-rate}, $\epsilon(t)$ denoting the acceptance introduced in Eq.~\ref{eq:time-acceptance}, and $\mathcal{D}(t,\sigma_t)$ the dilution given in Eq.~\ref{eq:time-dilution}.
 A tag decision for a \Bs(\Bsb) corresponds to $q = +1(-1)$.
 Every event contributes to the likelihood according to a weight that encompasses the mistag-probability and the corresponding tagging decision of the tagger in question.
 For untagged events, the form of the time-dependent flavour averaged measurement is recovered.
 The invariant four-body mass dimension factorises with the rest of the PDF, and for brevity is not written out in Eq.~\ref{eq:pdftag}.
 The mass distribution is flavour-symmetric and does not depend on the tag decision.

 In the fit, the well-measured parameters $\Gamma$, $x$, and $y$ are fixed to the central values in Ref.~\cite{PDG2024}.
 An example for a fit to the pseudodata generated with $1.5\times10^{3}$ signal candidates is displayed in \cref{fig:fit-example-central}, where the three signal categories and the combinatorial background are shown in blue, red, purple, and orange, respectively.
 Examples of the fit projections for all \qsq-regions and fit-setups can be found in App.~\ref{app:fit-projections}.
 The fit is validated using large ensembles of pseudoexperiments with large numbers of \Bs decay candidates.
 For the $\mathcal{L}_{\rm int}=23\invfb$ scenario, we observe a bias smaller than $20\,\%$ of the statistical uncertainty in the $\mathcal{H}_{1s}$ and $\mathcal{H}_{1c}$ parameters, which disappears for larger sample sizes.
 Similarly, in the $\mathcal{L}_{\rm int} = 23\invfb$ scenario, some observables exhibit undercoverage at the $10\,\%$ level, an effect not present for larger sample sizes.
 This undercoverage does not affect the quoted sensitivities, since these are obtained directly from the distribution of fitted values across the pseudoexperiments, rather than the individual fit uncertainties.
 The bias and undercoverage are smaller in the untagged fit-setup, and also are not present for the large sample-sizes.
 Figure~\ref{fig:toy-studies} summarises the observed bias and coverage for ensembles of 1000 pseudoexperiments per configuration, with marker colour indicating the number of generated signal candidates, marker type the \qsq-region, and marker opacity the tagging power.
 An unbiased measurement is indicated by a marker compatible with zero and an accurate coverage is represented by a marker compatible with unity.
 A similar summary for the untagged time-dependent and untagged time-integrated measurements are given in App.~\ref{app:pulls-untagged}.
+The data analysed in this work are generated using the publicly available code in Ref.~\cite{code-repository-phimumu}.